 How Much Is Blue Topaz Worth?

 Back in the day, treated blue topaz had a value of between $20 and $40 a carat.
-However, as the stone has flooded the market, there is now an excess supply.
+However, as the stone has flooded the market, there is now an excess supply of the gemstone.
 This has dropped the price to under $1 a carat, making it an incredibly affordable option.

-If the price tag on a “real” blue topaz seems too good to be true, it more than likely is a manufactured gem.
-Finding true blue topaz is difficult and these gems sell for high prices.
+If the price tag on a “real” natural blue topaz seems too good to be true, it more than likely is a manufactured gem.

 What Is The Spiritual Meaning Of Blue Topaz?